Daulis-G/Cybersecurity-Tools/OSINT/ICANN.md

 ## [ICANN Lookup](https://lookup.icann.org/en/lookup)

-ICANN Lookup (WHOIS/RDAP Lookup)
+**ICANN Lookup (WHOIS/RDAP Lookup)**
-This tool integrates ICANN's Lookup service, enabling users to query domain name registration details using the WHOIS and RDAP protocols.
+ICANN's Lookup service enables users to query domain name registration details using the WHOIS and RDAP protocols.
-ICANN Lookup offers real-time access to domain registrar data, ownership info, contact details, and registration timelines, which are essential for internet transparency and accountability.
+This tool provides real-time access to domain registrar data, ownership information, contact details, and registration timelines, which are crucial for internet transparency and accountability.

-Use Cases in Cybersecurity:
+**Use Cases in Cybersecurity:**

 Investigating suspicious domain names for signs of phishing or fraud.